 Want to make your audience sit up and pay attention?
 Provoke them!
 A provocative statement will not only raise eyebrows but incites a whole bag of emotions from surprise, amusement, curiosity, interest and fear.In his TED talk, Larry Smith starts his presentation in two ways, firstly by jumping straight in (see tip #1) and by making a bold and provocative statement by saying, "I want to discuss with you this afternoon why you're going to fail to have a great career."

-14. Start with a video
+14. Start a presentation with a video

 If a picture tells a thousand words, then moving images say a thousand more.
 In marketing, videos are considered to be one of the most effective tools to deliver a message and engage an audience and the same goes for presentations since you are effectively marketing your content face-to-face.
 It’s a familiar and popular medium which is perfect as a storytelling presentation tool.

 Derek Sivers puts video to excellent use in starting his TED talk which he narrates over.
 The video complements his message and explains it in a way that words alone could never do.

 The first few slides on your PowerPoint presentation should be just as memorable as your delivery.

 Text-heavy slides at any point of your presentation should be avoided, but especially at the beginning.
 Remember, visuals are your friend!
 Check out our tips here.

 Also, choosing the right template for your presentation is one of the easiest ways to get your presentation off the ground and flying.

 Here are some examples of some eye catching templates:

 This template is the queen of all templates, and we just love i!
 It’s a gorgeous, minimalist PowerPoint template that has everything you need to deliver a stunning presentation.